bookqaq/010-movieinfo-hook/README.md

 ### Why?

-There is a missing handle in video and upload procedure for 010-record-api, which is `IIDX<version>music.movieinfo`.
+There is a missing handle in video upload procedure for 010-record-api, which is `IIDX<version>music.movieinfo`.
 This request data can't be handled by it unless some xrpc server send it actively.

 ### Compatibility